lmburns/pass-vera/README.md

     -s, --status         Show status of pass vera (open or closed) -q, --quiet          Be quiet
     -v, --verbose        Be verbose
-    -d, --debug          Debug the launchctl agent with a stderr file located in $HOME folder --unsafe         Speed up vera creation (for testing only) -V, --version        Show version information.
+    -d, --debug          Debug the launchd agent with a stderr file located in $HOME folder --unsafe         Speed up vera creation (for testing only) -V, --version        Show version information.
     -h, --help           Print this help message and exit.